top of page

 ax.set_ylabel('Frequency')

-# create bar chart
+# Display the bar chart

 2. Pandas Visualization

-Pandas can be installed using either pip or conda.
+Pandas can be installed using either pip or conda:

 pip install pandas